Age Discrimination Attorneys

 Click here to see our videos answering frequently asked questions about discrimination and retaliation.

 Age Discrimination in Employment Act

-The Age Discrimination in Employment Act of 1967 (ADEA)’s protections apply to both employees and job applicants.
+The ADEA’s protections apply to both employees and job applicants.
 Under the ADEA, it is unlawful to discriminate against a person because of his/her age with respect to any term, condition, or privilege of employment including: